Severe Weather and Emergency Closings

 Official closings of the university have occurred only rarely.
 If the university is not officially closed, all employees will be expected to work their normal hours unless they have received supervisory permission to be absent.
 Employees should promptly notify their immediate supervisor whenever it is impossible to report to work.

-If the university has not officially closed the employee may (1) make a request to make up compensatory time within the work period, or (2) request vacation pay, or (3) take leave without pay.
+If the university has not officially closed the employee may (1) make a request to make up compensatory time within the work period, or (2) request vacation pay, or (3) take unpaid time off.
 Employees who are unable to get home after completing a regular schedule of work will be paid only for the number of hours of work that have been authorized by their immediate supervisor.